Nytril-ark/rumda/README.md

 ### Rumda the cat

-Rumda the cat is should be the main feature in these dotfiles.
+Rumda the cat should be the main feature in these dotfiles.
 Sadly however, I am stuck with many side-projects, so I can't fully finish this widget yet.
 Here, Rumda is stuck too:

 ![rumda-trapped](pictures/RumdaIsTrapped.gif)